josephhilby/FreshlyGround/docs/semantic_rules.md

 >- Binding Time := the point at which the binding is created
 >- Lifetime := period of time from binding creation to destruction
 >- Scope := region of the program where a binding is visible
+>- Environment := definition of symbols and types

 #### Binding Times
 Bindings are established progressively throughout the compilation process: